-It is crucial that you complete all the reading and listening assignments; the lectures can only serve as preparation for your most important work, which is to spend time with the material, listening to music with your full attention.
+It is crucial that you complete all the reading and listening assignments; the lectures can only serve as preparation for your most important work, which is to spend time with the material.
 Reading quizzes constitute 25% of your final grade, and are aimed at making sure everyone is on track with the assigned texts and musical examples.
 In lieu of midterms and final examination, we will have two extended, cumulative quizzes: one mid-semester, and one at the end of the term, which together constitute another 25% of your final grade.